mrsingleton/jour71105/lessons/data/spreadsheets/02-sorting-filtering.md

 5. To filter by values, uncheck items that don't match your criteria.
 6. To filter by terms, enter keywords into the input field for live search response.
 7. To turn off the filter, click __Data__ from the top menu, then __Turn off filter__.

+### Tip
+Filtering helps you drill down to specific data points and answer questions such as, _Who or what meet the exact criteria of A and B vs X or Y?_